RyanJarv/ryanjarv.github.io/_posts/2020-11-27-backdooring-user-data.md

 echo "Hello from malicious user data 4 to $(whoami)" > /msg4
 ```

 When your new instance does come up it will have the original metadata that you deployed it with.
-We save it before injecting our malicous code and set it back after our code has run.
+We save it before injecting our malicious code and set it back after our code has run.

 Because of some limitations around when you can modify user data we end up needing to do a few full boot cycles, once for each time we modify it.
 This ends up taking about 2 minutes from the RunInstance api command issued to when we can log in to our rooted instance.
 This also could potentially cause issues depending on the user's exact configuration on startup, since they likely won't be writing their code expecting multiple restarts after initial creation.